 Aux Sable secures NGL feedstock for its Channahon Plant through Rich Gas Premium (RGP) contracts with producers, with varying terms ranging up to a maximum of seven years.
 RGP contracts provide for producers and Aux Sable to share in the value of the liquids-rich natural gas (both residual dry gas and extracted NGL) transported on the Alliance Pipeline.
 RGP contract volumes increased as of December 1, 2015, following the termination of essentially all of Alliance Pipeline's initial long-term transportation contracts.
-Effective December 1, 2015, producers have contracted for firm transportation service under Alliance Pipeline's New Service Framework, and either transport volumes to Aux Sable's Channahon Plant or to the new Alliance Trading Point (ATP), notionally located on the Canadian portion of the Alliance Pipeline system.
+Effective December 1, 2015, producers have contracted for firm transportation service under Alliance Pipeline's New Service Framework, and either transport volumes to Aux Sable's Channahon Plant or to the new Alliance Trading Point (ATP), notionally located on Alliance Pipeline Canada.
 Aux Sable purchases RGP gas volumes delivered to ATP and through corresponding gas sales contracts, assignments or other arrangements with counterparties, Aux Sable facilitates the transport of purchased gas to the Channahon Plant.
-For further details on Alliance Pipeline Recontracting, refer to Sponsored Investments - The Fund Group - Alliance Pipeline Recontracting.
+For further details on Alliance Pipeline Recontracting, refer to Gas Pipeline and Processing - Alliance Pipeline - Alliance Pipeline Recontracting.